ishakarki/MyCloset/Homework3.md

 11/1-11-7
 - Start implementing the HTML and work on CSS for better User Interface Design
-- Present clothing onto webpage (CHANGE: added task as we realized that this is the core of our project)
+- Present clothing onto webpage (CHANGE: added task to test out if pictures are presented well onto our page, before we start implementing the generation of outfits)
 - Vananh: work on CSS
 - Isha: create better graphics/interface w/CSS